 Consistent late payment or non-payment may result in suspension from the program and restrict future program registration for all Carol Stream Park District programs.
 If you have any payment questions or concerns, contact the registration team at 630-784-6100.
 A program fee may be paid in full or enroll in the Carol Stream Park District’s Automatic Payment plan.
 Monthly drop off payments is not permitted.

 For monthly Automatic Payment: Current month’s payment is due in full at the time of registration (after September 1).
 Any outstanding fees due to the Carol Stream Park District for the program(s) or payments related to NSF checks, must be paid in full before the registration can be processed.

 A $20 late payment fee is applied for declined or late payments.
 The late payment fee is assessed each month payments are not processed as scheduled.
 The Carol Stream Park District reserves the right to change of revoke a payment plan, or a participant’s participation in the program, based on insufficient payments.

 |September||At time of registration|

 Our program follows the CCSD93 school calendar year from September-May.

 Safety drills may be scheduled throughout the school year to prepare participants for how to act in an emergency situation.
 Practice drills include fire drills, tornado drills, and lockdown.
-These dates are noted in the monthly newsletter.

 Fall and Spring pictures are done during the school year.